Melbourne Airport: Terminal 2

 Terminal 2 handles all international, and limited domestic flights out of Melbourne Airport, and opened in 1970.
 The terminal has 20 gates with aerobridges.
 Cathay Pacific, Qantas (which includes two lounges in Terminal 2, a First lounge, and a Business lounge/Qantas Club), Singapore Airlines, Air New Zealand and Emirates all operate airline lounges in the terminal.

 The international terminal contains works by noted Australian Indigenous artists including Daisy Jugadai Napaltjarri and Gloria Petyarre.

 A $330 million expansion programme for Terminal 2 was announced in 2007 and completed in 2012.
 The objectives of this project included new lounges and retail facilities, a new satellite terminal, increased luggage capacity and a redesign of customs and security areas.
-A new satellite terminal was also constructed as part of the project, featuring floor-to-ceiling windows which offer views of the North-South runway.
+A new satellite terminal was also constructed as part of the project, featuring floor-to-ceiling windows which offer views of the north–south runway.
 The new concourse also includes three double-decker aerobridges, each of which can accommodate an A380 or two smaller aircraft and one single aerobridge.
 The baggage handling capacity was also increased, and two new baggage carousels were built to cater to increased A380 traffic.

 Although described as a satellite terminal, the terminal building is connected by an above-ground corridor to Terminal 2.
 Departures take place on the lower deck (similar to the A380 boarding lounges currently in use at Gates 9 and 11), with arrivals streamed on to the first floor to connect with the current first floor arrivals deck.

+In early 2025, the airport stated that there were discussions on "an expanded international satellite terminal" to take pressure off Terminal 2 following a recovery to pre-pandemic levels.
+This is poised to include a $500m upgrade to the terminal's baggage handling system, as well as "more gates, more aircraft parking stands, more check-in space, and a larger baggage reclaim hall."

+In February 2026, Melbourne Airport announced details of a planned $4.5 billion expansion of Terminal 2, with the program to be delivered in stages over several years.
+The project includes expanded international check-in and baggage reclaim halls, five new aircraft stands, additional waiting areas, lounge facilities, retail space and baggage carousels.
+Preliminary works on the first stage are expected to begin after the opening of the airport’s new road network and T123 Transport Hub in Spring 2026, which will allow the international terminal to expand into the existing forecourt.